yann02/EnglishNotes/README.md

 - SVOC:Subject + Verb + Object + Object Complement

 #### SV
 Model:Subject + Intransitive Verb
 verb:Express an action or a state
 Example:
-1.We relaxed.
+1. We relaxed.
-2.I haven't been practicing.
+2. I haven't been practicing.
-3.The children are playing.
+3. The children are playing.

 ##### [A]SV[A]
 Model:Subject + intransitive verb + adverbial
 adverbial:Adds information(Where?、When?、Why?、How? etc.)
 当存在多个adverbial时，排列顺序如下:
 | Manner
 | Place
 ↓ time

 #### SVO
 Model:Subject + Transitive Verb + Object
 Object:They're anything that behaves like a noun.
 Example:
 The children played a game.

 ##### [A]SVO[A]